wp-plugins/heypublisher-submission-manager/readme.txt

 10. Response Template Summary.
 Get a quick view of the custom responses you are sending to writers at each stage of the submission process.
 11. Response Template Add/Edit Screen.
 Add new (or edit existing) response templates.
 12. Plugin and Publisher Statistics screen.
 Gives you a quick snapshot of total submissions, pending submissions, and how many writers have made comments about your publication on HeyPublisher.com
+13. Dashboard Summary.
+A summary of total submissions received and how many are pending review has been added to the Dashboard, providing you with a quick snapshot.

 == Changelog ==

+= 1.2.1 =

+* Added Submission Summary counts to the Dashboard and to the main plugin information screen.
+Introduces metrics on accept vs. reject percentage.

 = 1.2.0 =